Controlling LEGO Wedo Motor with Python GUI App in Linux

 break

-To run the motor, we just need to send a sequence of 4 bytes to a specific handler:
+To run the motor, send a 4-byte sequence to the specific handler:

 def motor_run():